bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 # Abaqus UEL Hyperelasticity

-This repository contains user element subroutines (UEL) for Abaqus/ Standard written in Fortran for finite strain elasticity (hyperelasticity).
+This repository contains the Fortran source code for finite strain elasticity (hyperelasticity) user element (UEL) subroutine and example input files for Abaqus/Standard.
 Standard displacement-based element formulation has been used.
-The purpose of the project is to make users familiar with developing finite strain user element subroutines (UEL) in Abaqus using a simple standard case.
-This source code contains necessary subroutines related to element operations and matrix algebra.
-Once comfortable, users can easily repurpose this source code as a template for their element.
+The purpose of the project is to make users familiar with developing the UEL subroutine in Abaqus/Standard using a standard displacement-based element formulation for a nonlinear (large strain) solid mechanics model.
+This source code contains necessary subroutines related to element operations and linear algebraic calculations.

-If you are very new to writing user subroutine, it is suggested you should look into [linear elasticity subroutine repository](https://github.com/bibekananda-datta/Abaqus-UEL-Elasticity) first before proceeding.
+> [!WARNING]
+> This repository is not meant to be a complete guideline or tutorial of Abaqus user element (UEL) subroutines.
+This feature is intended for advanced users, and I strongly recommend developers and users make themselves familiar with theories related to continuum mechanics and finite element analysis, Fortran programming, and Abaqus environments before using UEL.
+A simpler example of Abaqus UEL subroutine implementation which can also be a good starting point for new developers or users is [Abaqus-UEL-Elasticity](https://github.com/bibekananda-datta/Abaqus-UEL-Elasticity).

 ## Obtaining the file